 There are nine public beaches along the Harborwalk, including several located in South Boston (Carson Beach, M Street Beach, Castle Island and Marine Park at Pleasure Bay Beach) and Dorchester (Savin Hill & Malibu Beach and Tenean Beach Park).
 During the summer months, you’ll find people flocking here from not only their neighborhoods, but also other parts of the city and beyond.

-Museums are another great activity, as there are several options including the ICA Watershed art gallery in East Boston, the Boston National Historic Park in Charlestown, the New England Aquarium on the Downtown Waterfront and the Children’s Museum in Fort Point.
+Museums are another great activity, as there are several options including the ICA Watershed art gallery in East Boston, the Boston National Historic Park in Charlestown, the New England Aquarium on the Downtown Waterfront, Boston Tea Party Museum, and the Children’s Museum in Fort Point.

 If you’re looking for great views of the city, head to the Envoy Hotel and up to their rooftop bar for a drink.
 From there, you’ll see the entire skyline.
 It’s even a popular spot in the winter, as they bring in “igloos” to cozy up in with blankets while you sip on a cocktail.
 Clippership Wharf in East Boston is another good spot for views of the city.